 The Food and Drug Administration has approved 15 different types of benzos.
 The most common include:

-Benzodiazepines are the most commonly abused type of prescription drug in the United States.
+Benzodiazepines are the most commonly abused prescription drug in the United States.

-It is permissible, though, for a person to do either of the above if he has a legal prescription for the drug taken.
+However, it is permissible for a person to do either of the above if he/she has a legal prescription for the drug taken.2

-With regards to being “under the influence,” Health and Safety Code 11550 only requires that a person be under the influence in any detectable manner.
-Impairment or other misconduct isn't necessary to prove an accused is guilty of this charge.
+Regarding being “under the influence,” Health and Safety Code 11550 only requires that a person is under the influence in any detectable manner.
+Impairment or other misconduct isn’t necessary to prove an accused is guilty of this charge.3

-If a party suffers a third conviction of this section within seven years of his first conviction, and he has refused court-appointed drug treatment, he will be sentenced to a minimum of 180 days in the county jail.
+If a party suffers a third conviction of this section within seven years of his first conviction and has refused court-appointed drug treatment, he will be sentenced to a minimum of 180 days in the county jail.5

 HSC 11375 is the California statute governing the following with regards to controlled substances (including benzodiazepines):

 Under this statute, it is a crime for any person to: